Reward Gaming in Conditional Text Generation: Introduction

 \section{Introduction}

 Natural language generation aims to automatically produce text that is fluent, relevant, and factual.
-To train text generators such that the outputs are aligned with desired behaviors, recent work has used rewards learned from human annotations, such as improving the quality of generated summaries by using learned saliency and faithfulness metrics \citep{pasunuru-bansal-2018-multi} and by using rewards based on learned question answering systems \citep{gunasekara-etal-2021-using-question}.
-In short, this class of methods (1) collects a human annotation dataset $\mathcal{D}_{\text{reward}}$ consisting of, e.g., direct ratings of generations \citep{sellam-etal-2020-learning,nakatani-etal-2022-comparing,ramamurthy2022reinforcement}, labels of error spans \citep{freitag-etal-2020-human,amrhein2022identifying}, or pairwise comparison of generations \citep{stiennon2020learning,wu2021recursively,bai2022training}; (2) learns a proxy reward function (as opposed to a true reward function which is usually not accessible in practice) that scores generations using $\mathcal{D}_{\text{reward}}$; and then (3) learns the text generator on a dataset $\mathcal{D}_{\text{task}}$, using RL with the learned reward function.
+To train text generators such that the outputs are aligned with desired behaviors, recent work has used rewards learned from human annotations, such as improving the quality of generated summaries by using learned saliency and faithfulness metrics \citep{pasunuru-bansal-2018-multi} and by using rewards based on learned question answering systems \citep{gunasekara-etal-2021-using-question}; the recent ChatGPT model also uses an approach in the same class.
+In general, this class of methods (1) collects a human annotation dataset $\mathcal{D}_{\text{reward}}$ consisting of, e.g., direct ratings of generations \citep{sellam-etal-2020-learning,nakatani-etal-2022-comparing,ramamurthy2022reinforcement}, labels of error spans in the generations \citep{freitag-etal-2020-human,amrhein-sennrich-2022-identifying}, or pairwise comparison of generations given the same source sequence \citep{stiennon2020learning,wu2021recursively,bai2022training}; (2) learns a proxy reward function that scores generations (as opposed to a true reward function which is often given by human judgment) on $\mathcal{D}_{\text{reward}}$; and then (3) learns the text generator on a dataset $\mathcal{D}_{\text{task}}$, using RL with the learned reward function.

 What could go wrong when we obtain the reward signal from humans?
 The rewards would rarely be robust.
-When training the text generator, the distribution induced by the policy (i.e., generator) changes because we frequently update it, which opens up opportunities for exploiting errors in the reward.
-Thus, even if the reward function performs well (as an evaluator) on the dev/test split of $\mathcal{D}_{\text{reward}}$, the reward can still be gamed during RL training of the generator.
+When training the text generator, the distribution induced by the policy (i.e., the generator) changes because we frequently update it, which opens up opportunities for exploiting errors in the reward.
+Thus, even if the reward function performs well on the dev/test split of $\mathcal{D}_{\text{reward}}$ as an evaluator, the reward can still be gamed during RL training of the generator.
 Reward gaming commonly refers to the issue that when the proxy reward increases, the true reward decreases or stays stable \citep{amodei2016concrete,skalse2022defining}.
-In this discussion and in the context of NLP, we use ``reward gaming'' to broadly refer to the phenomenon that as training goes on, models produce incorrect generations that exhibit undesirable patterns while converging to high rewards.
+In this discussion and in the context of NLP, we use ``reward gaming'' to broadly refer to the phenomenon that as training progresses, models produce low-quality generations that exhibit undesirable patterns while converging to high rewards.